-A planned maintenance for a given Azure region is typically expected to complete within 15 hours.
-This time-window also includes buffer time to execute a rollback plan if necessary.
-Azure Database for PostgreSQL servers are running in containers so database server restarts typically take 60-120 seconds to complete but there is no deterministic way to know when within this 15 hours window your server will be impacted.
+A planned maintenance for a given Azure region is typically expected to run 15 hrs.
+The window also includes buffer time to execute a rollback plan if necessary.
+During planned maintenance, there can be database server restarts or failovers, which might lead to brief unavailability of the database servers for end users.
+Azure Database for MySQL servers are running in containers so database server restarts are typically quick, expected to complete typically in 60-120 seconds.
 The entire planned maintenance event including each server restarts is carefully monitored by the engineering team.
-The server failover time is dependent on database recovery, which can cause the database to come online longer if you have heavy transactional activity on the server at the time of failover.
+The server failovers time is dependent on database recovery time, which can cause the database to come online longer if you have heavy transactional activity on the server at the time of failover.
 To avoid longer restart time, it is recommended to avoid any long running transactions (bulk loads) during planned maintenance events.

 In summary, while the planned maintenance event runs for 15 hours, the individual server impact generally lasts 60 seconds depending on the transactional activity on the server.
 A notification is sent 72 calendar hours before planned maintenance starts and another one while maintenance is in progress for a given region.